alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 ```ruby
 axes = @figure.add_subplot!
 0,0
 ```
-But first we need to call the function **add_subplots!** to create the space for subplots i.e. initialize the *subplots* array and define the number of subplots.
-In this example 0,0 specifies that only 1 subplot is to be created and we have already created the space for it(during initialization of the Figure) and so we don't need to do it again.
+But first, we need to call the function **add_subplots!** to create the space for subplots i.e. initialize the *subplots* array and define the number of subplots.
+In this example, 0,0 specifies that only 1 subplot is to be created and we have already created the space for it(during initialization of the Figure) and so we don't need to do it again.
 Now, the function **add_subplot!** is called for our figure object:
 ```ruby
 def add_subplot!(nrow, ncol)